Tokyo in 3 Days

 Sumo Wrestlers

 We find our seats (we’re right at the back in the cheapest seats) and settle down to watch the action.
 A rough guide to sumo; a couple of large men in nappies faff a lot, throw some salt, then attempt to push each other out of a circle.
-The circle is elevated, so often these huge men fall off the platform onto a judge.
+The circle is elevated, so sometimes these huge men fall off the platform onto a judge.
 I think that about sums it up…

 Sumo Wrestling